rbeyer/hiproc/docs/processing.rst

 lots of infrastructure.

-The programs here have similar names to HiRISE pipelines (hence the perhaps strange CamelCase naming conventions), but only focus on the data processing.
+The programs here have similar names to HiRISE pipelines (hence the CamelCase naming conventions that aren't exactly Pythonic), but only focus on the data processing.
 The HiRISE pipeline programs of the same name do a lot of other tasks relevant to being part of a massive ground data system, and clearly, those functionalities aren't replicated here.

 The HiROC system begins by watching the MRO project's raw data server for new products with the ``FEI_Watchdog`` program, and then the HiDog pipeline